Gissio/radpro/docs/users.md

 **Q: Why does my device's date and time reset every time I turn it on?**

-**A:** Your device resets date and time every time the real-time clock loses power.
+**A:** This happens when your device's real-time clock is not powered during power-off.
 On the FNIRSI GC-01, most likely the backup battery (a CR1220) needs replacement.

 **Q: When I power on my device, Rad Pro stays quite some time (up to 60 seconds) on the splash screen.**